Shocking Average Starting Salaries in UK 2021

-It’s true that some degree disciplines lead to big money starting salary faster than others – but don’t get too hung up on it.
+Some degree disciplines indeed lead to big money starting salary faster than others – but don’t get too hung up on it.

-There’s no point in earning £40,000 a year if it means you end up savouring loo breaks as an escape from the mindless monotony.
+There’s no point in earning £40,000 a year if it means you end up savoring loo breaks as an escape from the mindless monotony.

 Choose something that you’re passionate about (or at least vaguely enjoy) and you’ll be more likely to stick at it, work harder, and be open to new opportunities – all routes to a healthy salary.